 Buying Subject to an Existing Loan

-Subject To Sales Are Not Loan Assumptions
+Subject to Sales Are Not Loan Assumptions

 When interest rates rise, "buying subject to" suddenly starts to look like a very attractive financing option for home buyers.
 When interest rates are low, home buyers tend to avoid subject to transactions.
 But interest rates aren't the only factor used to determine whether a buyer might make a purchase offer with a subject to financing.

-What Is Buying Subject To?
+What Buying Subject To Means

 "Buying subject to" means buying a home subject to the existing mortgage.
 It means the seller is not paying off the existing mortgage and the buyer is taking over the payments.
 The unpaid balance of the existing mortgage is then calculated as part of the buyer's purchase price.

-Why Would a Buyer Purchase a Home Subject to the Mortgage?
+Why a Buyer Would Purchase a Home Subject to the Mortgage

 The primary reason for buying subject to is to take over the seller's existing interest rate.
-If present interest rates are at 7% and a seller has a 5% fixed-interest rate, that 2% variance can make a huge difference in the buyer's monthly payment.
+If present interest rates are at 7% and a seller has a 5% fixed interest rate, that 2% variance can make a huge difference in the buyer's monthly payment.